exasol/advanced-analytics-framework/doc/changes/unreleased.md

 ## Features

-* #255: Added means for a Query Handler to control the audit pass explicit information for the audit.
+* #255: Added means for a Query Handler to pass information to the audit log.

 ## Refactorings